Schedule online now - appointments available.

-How long will a dental crown last?
+How long should a dental crown last?

 Under normal circumstances, a dental crown should last up to 15 years or more.
-In some patients that are clenchers or grinders, they may damage the crown, and may shorten the life of the dental crown, requiring the need for a replacement crown.
-For patients that grind the teeth, we recommend a nightguard to protect the crown.
+In some patients that are clenchers or grinders, they may damage the dental crown, and may shorten the life of the dental crown, requiring the need for a replacement crown.
+For patients that grind their teeth, we recommend a nightguard to protect the crown.

 What should I do if my dental crown does not feel right?

 If you feel discomfort or problems with a dental crown, we advise you to come in for an evaluation.
-On the evaluation, we will examine the crown to make sure it is not loose, or have any other problems.
-We will take x-rays to look for decay under the crown, or for problems with the nerve under the crown.
+On the evaluation, we will examine the dental crown to make sure it is not loose, or have any other problems.
+We will take x-rays to look for any problems under the crown, or for problems with the nerve under the crown.
 The biting surface will also be evaluated to ensure that it is even.

 Normally, a crown is able to fully seal the tooth and prevent further decay.
-However, if plaque is allowed to build up along the root of the tooth, and is not cleaned by flossing and brushing, new tooth decay can occur underneath the crown.
+However, if plaque is allowed to build up along the root of the tooth, and is not cleaned by brushing and flossing, new tooth decay can occur underneath the crown.
 If this happens, the crown may need to be removed and the remaining tooth will need to be filed again to remove the decayed area.
-Once all of the decay is removed, assuming there is enough tooth left, a new mold will be taken, and a new crown will be fabricated and placed.
+Once all of the decay is removed, assuming there is enough tooth left, a new mold will be taken, and a new dental crown will be fabricated and placed.

 What is the difference between a dental crown and a dental implant crown?